nexmo-se/pstn-websocket-app/README.md

 To make sure the WebSocket hears the inbound audio on the outbound PSTN call from the very beginning, in the call flow, the WebSocket is established first, then the outbound PSTN call.

-Step 1a - Establish WebSocket 1, once answered by the middleware, drop that leg into a unique named conference (NCCO with action conversation)
+Step 1a - Establish WebSocket 1, once answered by the middleware, drop that leg into a unique named conference (NCCO with action conversation),

-Step 1b - Place outbound PSTN 1 call, once answered by remote party, drop that leg into same named conference (NCCO with action conversation)
+Step 1b - Place outbound PSTN 1 call, once answered by remote party, drop that leg into same named conference (NCCO with action conversation),

-If the voice API application decides to transfer PSTN 1 party with another party, identified as PSTN 2 party, then execute following steps
+If the voice API application decides to transfer PSTN 1 party with another party, identified as PSTN 2 party, then execute following steps.

-Step 1c - Terminate WebSocket 1 leg,
+Step 2a - Place outbound PSTN 2 call, once answered by remote party, drop that leg into same named conference (NCCO with action conversation),

-Step 2a - Place outbound PSTN 2 call, once answered by remote party, drop that leg into same named conference (NCCO with action conversation)
+Step 1c - Terminate WebSocket 1 leg.

 Additional info:
-For testing purposes, step 1c and step 2a are trigerred in the application some time after step 1b has completed.
+For testing purposes, step 2a and step 1c are trigerred in the application some time after step 1b has completed.
 In real deployment, your application decides when to transfer call to PSTN 2 party, if needed at all.

 In step 1a, the NCCO with action conversation does not include endOnExit true flag because it may automatically terminate both PSTN calls which is an undesired behavior.
 Instead the application decides what to do in that case, e.g. terminate PSTN 1 leg or let proceed.